 There is a great opportunity for Protected Areas Management Agencies to offer more incentives for achievement of a higher level of sustainability.
 We have excellent, world-class accreditation systems which are externally audited and already in place.
 There can be significant financial, or efficiency bonuses provided for those operators who reach higher levels of accreditation – making licenses cheaper – or valid for longer, than those operators who choose not to participate.

 In the accommodation sector, there is a great opportunity in at least a couple of areas.
 One is to showcase energy-efficient, beautiful design with passive solar architecture and completely “off-grid” with complete reliance on renewable power.

 One example under construction is a property being developed by one of our guides, Tim Wendt, Oceanview Eco Villas.
 I can see this property having real influence over future design choices for guests who stay and experience the place.

-Recent changes to development planning regulations – at least in South Australia, will result in far better energy efficiency of new builds, as there is a requirement for a much higher performance rating, so this will have clear benefit.
+Recent changes to development planning regulations – at least in South Australia, will result in the far better energy efficiency of new builds, as there is a requirement for a much higher performance rating, so this will have a clear benefit.